-As upgrades and new construction have occurred on the campus, energy star-rated boilers and other equipment have been installed as have motion sensors for lighting where they can be used without disrupting activities or creating security issues.
-Construction projects specify that environmentally-rated building materials and coatings as well as specific high E-grade windows, R-value insulation products, low VOC paints and carpet tiles are required.
-In addition, LED lighting upgrades have been made in outdoor and interior settings and a schedule for such installations will continue to be pursued.
-Low flow plumbing fixtures have also been installed in administrative buildings and are scheduled for installation in other facilities.
+As upgrades and new construction have occurred on the campus, energy star-rated boilers and other equipment have been installed with motion sensors for lighting where they can be used without disrupting activities or creating security issues.
+Construction projects specify that environmentally-rated building materials and coatings, as well as specific high E-grade windows, R-value insulation products, low VOC paints, and carpet tiles, are required.
+In addition, LED lighting upgrades have been made in outdoor and interior settings, and a schedule for such installations will continue to be pursued.
+Low-flow plumbing fixtures have also been installed in administrative buildings and are scheduled for installation in other facilities.

-The Food Services operations at the University utilize biodegradable products which are Styrofoam free and offer for sale reusable mugs and sports bottles which, when used, provide a discount on purchased drinks.
-New York State products are used whenever possible, not only for their quality but to reduce the impact on the environment involved in shipment.
-Local “Farmers Market Days” are hosted on site.
+The Food Services operations at the University utilize biodegradable products, which are Styrofoam free, and offer for sale reusable mugs and sports bottles which, when used, provide a discount on purchased drinks.
+New York State products are used whenever possible, not only for their quality but to reduce the impact on the environment involved in the shipment.
+Local “Farmers Market Days” are hosted on-site.
 In addition, a strict delivery schedule is in place to maximize delivery capacity and reduce unnecessary trips for small deliveries.

 Recycling efforts on campus increase each year.
-New receptacles have been placed strategically in all campus buildings which allow for separation of trash, paper and cans and bottles.
-Similar collection is facilitated by receptacles in outdoor settings.
-Collection of batteries, electronic devices, ink cartridges and other such items is facilitated by the Campus Facilities staff and brought to the county collection site.
-Digital signage throughout the campus provides reminders, updates, student-created slogans and other prompts to encourage a wide-range of recycling efforts.
-In addition, a recycling “fair” is held each year as students move out of residence halls facilitating the reuse of items either by other students or for distribution of such items by local charities.
+New receptacles have been placed strategically in all campus buildings, which allow for the separation of trash, paper and cans, and bottles.
+A similar collection is facilitated by receptacles in outdoor settings.
+The collection of batteries, electronic devices, ink cartridges, and other such items is facilitated by the Campus Facilities staff and brought to the county collection site.
+Digital signage throughout the campus provides reminders, updates, student-created slogans, and other prompts to encourage a wide range of recycling efforts.
+In addition, a recycling “fair” is held each year as students move out of residence halls, facilitating the reuse of items by other students or for the distribution of such items by local charities.
 Efforts to reduce the amount of paper used in printing have been facilitated by a screen saver loaded on all campus computers urging users to consider alternatives.

 Earth Week is celebrated on campus each year to offer a variety of activities focused on environmental issues, to recognize the efforts of those who have contributed to environmental awareness and sustainability on campus, and to engage campus constituencies in community “clean up” activities both on campus and in conjunction with local groups.